+Communication guidelines

-Communication guidelines The external communications focus on relevant information for the environment (stakeholders and potential clients).
+The external communications focus on interaction and dialogue with the environment (stakeholders and potential clients).
 This should preferably be done through proactive announcements based on strategic ground and communications plans, as well as in the case of news items.
-Based on providing accessible insights, NLR wants to offer those involved the opportunity to make good, well-considered decisions.
-Ultimately, all staff play a part, directly or indirectly, in profiling and the positioning of NLR.
-Communicating about NLR as a TO2 institution NLR works on applied research with other centres of expertise in the Netherlands in a federated structure (TO2).
+This lets us present NLR as a transparent organisation where you can quickly locate the right information.
+Ultimately, all staff play a part, directly or indirectly, in the positioning of NLR.

+Communicating about NLR as a TO2 institution

+NLR works on applied research with other centres of expertise in the Netherlands in a federated structure (TO2).
 As a TO2 institution, NLR endorses the Dutch Code of Conduct on Scientific Integrity.
 That means that we act with integrity, including when communicating about our research.
 For a complete explanation of the meaning and the five principles of the Dutch Code of Conduct on Scientific Integrity, see the diagram on page 15.